git/git.github.io/rev_news/drafts/edition-73.md

   [git-merge](https://git-scm.com/docs/git-merge) or
   [git-update-ref](https://git-scm.com/docs/git-update-ref)".

-  Junio Hamano, the Git Maintainer, further explained that "ref transaction is only about changes to the refs" and that "there is no such 'transaction' that treats a series of operations like object creation and index manipulation that may happen before a group of
+  Junio Hamano, the Git maintainer, further explained that "ref transaction is only about changes to the refs" and that "there is no such 'transaction' that treats a series of operations like object creation and index manipulation that may happen before a group of